Sound—energy we can hear—travels only so far before it soaks away into the world around us. Until electrical microphones were

 places and other times.
 How do microphones work?
 Let's take a closer look!

-Right: Loudspeakers do the opposite, converting incoming electrical energy into outgoing sound.
+Below: Loudspeakers, like this, work the opposite way to microphones, converting incoming electrical energy into outgoing sound.

 Microphones look very different from loudspeakers so most people never realize how similar